gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - By default no traffic is allowed between interfaces in different zones

-  - Zones are trusted inside and outside the network (demilitarized)
+  - Zones are trusted inside and untrusted outside the network (demilitarized)

 - The Admin must create policies for traffic